When budgets are tight, marketing might be the first expense you look to cut.

 You don’t have to think big when it comes to your marketing efforts.
 Think locally.
 What’s going on in your community?
 Sponsor a Little League team or a 5k charity walk/run.
 Print bookmarks and leave them at the local library.
 Get to know your ideal customer and think about how and where they spend their time.
 Then search for opportunities to get in front of your customer with your marketing message.

 Put together a group of synergistic, non-competitive businesses in your area and agree to cross-promote.
 You can use coupons, fliers, reciprocal website links, bundled promotions or social media platforms.
-(Okay, I had to add a little bit of social media to the mix.)
 By collaborating with each other, you can expand your customer base because you’ll be reaching new people.

 I’m a huge fan of networking.
 I don’t think there is any better way to build a business than to get out there, shake some hands, and get to know people.
 Networking requires a time commitment and it doesn’t provide instant gratification, but a strong network is one of the greatest assets any business person can have.